Real sed patterns for log analysis: extract errors, filter time ranges, anonymize PII, parse …

 Key optimizations:

-- Client initialization outside handler: Eliminated 200ms cold start
+- Client initialization outside handler: Eliminated repeated cold start overhead

-- In-memory caching: 70% cache hit rate on users
+- In-memory caching: Strong cache hit rate on users

-- Eventual consistency for DynamoDB: 50% cost reduction
+- Eventual consistency for DynamoDB: meaningful cost reduction

 - Reduced memory: 256MB (sufficient for workload)